My rating: 4 of 5 stars

 I whirled round, and there, on one of those dry gravel beds, was the biggest snake I had ever seen.
 He was sunning himself, after the cold night, and he must have been asleep when Ántonia screamed.
 When I turned, he was lying in long loose waves, like a letter “W.” He twitched and began to coil slowly.
 He was not merely a big snake, I thought—he was a circus monstrosity.
 His abominable muscularity, his loathsome, fluid motion, somehow made me sick.
 He was as thick as my leg, and looked as if millstones couldn’t crush the disgusting vitality out of him.

 The second section, “The Hired Girls,” moves the action three years ahead and from country to town.
-From pastoral regionalism, the novel becomes a “revolt from the village.”
+Leaving behind pastoral regionalism, the novel becomes what critics have called a “revolt from the village.”
 As he passes through adolescence, Jim grows more and more disgusted with the life of small-town America:

 This guarded mode of existence was like living under a tyranny.
 People’s speech, their voices, their very glances, became furtive and repressed.
 Every individual taste, every natural appetite, was bridled by caution.
 The people asleep in those houses, I thought, tried to live like the mice in their own kitchens; to make no noise, to leave no trace, to slip over the surface of things in the dark.
 The growing piles of ashes and cinders in the back yards were the only evidence that the wasteful, consuming process of life went on at all.